Melasma Treatment Melbourne

 Why choose Victorian Cosmetic Institute as your provider of melasma treatments?

 Melasma is a difficult condition to treat, and treated improperly, can often be made worse.
 At the Victorian Cosmetic Institute, we treat pigmentation concerns such as melasma.
-We have a wide range of services on offer, including prescription lightening creams, lasers and chemical peels.
+We have a wide range of services on offer, including chemical peels, lightening creams, lasers and IPL.